JD.com (NASDAQ:JD) Shares Gap Down to $26.83

-A number of equities analysts have recently weighed in on JD shares.
-Mizuho boosted their price objective on shares of JD.com from $33.00 to $40.00 and gave the company a “buy” rating in a research report on Friday, May 17th.
-Bank of America boosted their price target on JD.com from $38.00 to $43.00 and gave the company a “buy” rating in a report on Friday, May 17th.
-Barclays decreased their price objective on JD.com from $41.00 to $40.00 and set an “overweight” rating on the stock in a report on Tuesday, July 16th.
-StockNews.com downgraded JD.com from a “strong-buy” rating to a “buy” rating in a research report on Saturday, August 17th.
-Finally, Sanford C. Bernstein decreased their price target on JD.com from $35.00 to $32.00 and set a “market perform” rating on the stock in a research note on Friday, August 16th.
-Four investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-Based on data from MarketBeat, JD.com presently has a consensus rating of “Moderate Buy” and a consensus target price of $36.93.
+JD has been the topic of several recent analyst reports.
+StockNews.com raised JD.com from a “buy” rating to a “strong-buy” rating in a research report on Monday.
+Bank of America upped their price objective on shares of JD.com from $38.00 to $43.00 and gave the company a “buy” rating in a report on Friday, May 17th.
+JPMorgan Chase & Co. upgraded shares of JD.com from a “neutral” rating to an “overweight” rating and lifted their target price for the stock from $33.00 to $36.00 in a research note on Friday, August 16th.
+Sanford C. Bernstein dropped their target price on shares of JD.com from $35.00 to $32.00 and set a “market perform” rating on the stock in a research report on Friday, August 16th.
+Finally, Mizuho raised their price target on shares of JD.com from $33.00 to $40.00 and gave the stock a “buy” rating in a report on Friday, May 17th.
+Four research analysts have rated the stock with a hold rating, ten have given a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $36.93.

-JD.com (NASDAQ:JD – Get Free Report) last announced its earnings results on Thursday, August 15th.
+JD.com (NASDAQ:JD – Get Free Report) last released its quarterly earnings results on Thursday, August 15th.
 The information services provider reported $9.36 EPS for the quarter, beating the consensus estimate of $0.79 by $8.57.
-The business had revenue of $291.40 billion for the quarter, compared to the consensus estimate of $291.01 billion.
-JD.com had a return on equity of 11.43% and a net margin of 2.26%.
-The company’s revenue was up 1.2% on a year-over-year basis.
-During the same period last year, the business posted $0.68 EPS.
-On average, research analysts predict that JD.com, Inc. will post 3.15 EPS for the current fiscal year.
+JD.com had a net margin of 2.26% and a return on equity of 11.43%.
+The company had revenue of $291.40 billion for the quarter, compared to analyst estimates of $291.01 billion.
+During the same quarter last year, the business earned $0.68 earnings per share.
+The firm’s revenue was up 1.2% on a year-over-year basis.
+As a group, equities research analysts forecast that JD.com, Inc. will post 3.15 EPS for the current year.

-Several institutional investors and hedge funds have recently made changes to their positions in the business.
-Wallace Advisory Group LLC increased its holdings in JD.com by 9.9% in the second quarter.
-Wallace Advisory Group LLC now owns 29,369 shares of the information services provider’s stock valued at $759,000 after buying an additional 2,652 shares during the last quarter.
-Northwestern Mutual Wealth Management Co. raised its position in shares of JD.com by 1.8% during the 2nd quarter.
-Northwestern Mutual Wealth Management Co. now owns 67,130 shares of the information services provider’s stock valued at $1,735,000 after acquiring an additional 1,161 shares in the last quarter.
-Creative Planning raised its position in shares of JD.com by 5.1% during the 2nd quarter.
-Creative Planning now owns 180,458 shares of the information services provider’s stock valued at $4,663,000 after acquiring an additional 8,782 shares in the last quarter.
-SIH Partners LLLP acquired a new position in JD.com in the second quarter worth $876,000.
-Finally, Scientech Research LLC bought a new stake in JD.com during the second quarter valued at $1,649,000.
-15.98% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently made changes to their positions in the business.
+Avitas Wealth Management LLC raised its stake in JD.com by 1.5% in the 1st quarter.
+Avitas Wealth Management LLC now owns 39,966 shares of the information services provider’s stock valued at $1,095,000 after purchasing an additional 579 shares during the last quarter.
+Benjamin F. Edwards & Company Inc. raised its position in JD.com by 12.6% in the fourth quarter.
+Benjamin F. Edwards & Company Inc. now owns 5,381 shares of the information services provider’s stock valued at $155,000 after purchasing an additional 602 shares during the period. abrdn plc lifted its position in JD.com by 1.2% in the fourth quarter. abrdn plc now owns 53,544 shares of the information services provider’s stock valued at $1,547,000 after buying an additional 659 shares during the last quarter.
+Parallel Advisors LLC boosted its stake in JD.com by 20.1% during the fourth quarter.
+Parallel Advisors LLC now owns 4,102 shares of the information services provider’s stock worth $119,000 after buying an additional 686 shares during the period.
+Finally, Solstein Capital LLC increased its position in shares of JD.com by 10.0% during the first quarter.
+Solstein Capital LLC now owns 7,704 shares of the information services provider’s stock valued at $211,000 after acquiring an additional 700 shares during the last quarter.
+15.98% of the stock is owned by institutional investors and hedge funds.

 About JD.com